NebojsaHorvat/PowerAuction/README.md

 Notice the below things that would happed on auction settlement:

 - Auctioned Assets ownership would be transferred to the highest bidder.
-The asset would now appear in the auction winners asset list (My Assets section).
+The powerPromise would now appear in the auction winners powerPromise list (My Assets section).
 - The auctioneers cash balance would be credited with amount equivalent to the highest bid.
 - The highest bidders (PartyC in this case) cash balance would also be debited with amount equivalent to the highest bid.